 I believe, consciousness, “mind,” can’t be understood by studying modern people in these modern times.
-It requires an evolutionary perspective of the natural, biological forces at work in concert with geologic processes that produced creature that eventually evolved into us.
-It me it seems rather self-evident that our current masterpiece body/mind is the result of hundreds of millions of experiments, untold iterations unfolding over an unimaginable expanse of seasons and generations.
+It requires an evolutionary perspective of the natural, biological forces at work in concert with geologic processes that produced creatures that eventually evolved into us.
+It me it seems rather self-evident that our current masterpiece body/mind is the result of hundreds of millions of "experiments", untold iterations unfolding over an unimaginable expanse of seasons and generations.

 So how can we ponder the human brain and mind without appreciating how it evolved out of the mammalian body plan and life style.

 A couple years ago I realized that for all the talk about body-mind, consciousness, perception, reality, or no reality, there’s a most fundamental divide, that I believe, needs to be explicitly enunciated and thought about.
 A prerequisite before anything else can really start to make sense.

 Physical Reality is the physical world of atoms, molecules, universal laws of physics and Earth’s laws of nature.
 It is Earth’s dance between geology and biology and time and Earth's evolving creatures, (and one in particular that learned to contemplate the universe and its short life), along with everything else around us.

 Human Mindscape is all that goes on inside of our minds.
 The landscape of your thoughts and desires and impulses and those various voices and personalities who inhabit our thoughts.
 The ineffable ideas that our hands can turn into physical creations, that changed our planet.